csswizardry/csswizardry.github.com/_posts/2019-08-13-making-cloud-typography-faster.md

 course, I, every async font loading strategy, and the entire `font-display`/Font Loading spec disagree with.

-With the help of [Paul Calvano](https://twitter.com/paulcalvano), I ascertained that approximately 13,100 sites in the HTTP Archive currently use Hoefler&Co’s Cloud.typography service.
+I ascertained that approximately 13,100 sites in the HTTP Archive currently use Hoefler&Co’s Cloud.typography service.
 That’s approximately [$15.5m a year](https://www.wolframalpha.com/input/?i=$99+*+13100+*+12) worth of customers currently bound to a slow-by-design, slow-by-default webfont solution that we could have helped out!